mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 Please don’t stress!
 Your body will adapt.
 You will achieve things you never imagined possible.
 Your benchmarks of what you consider a "big day" will change.
 You'll tap into a source of strength that perhaps you've never used before.
 This is one of the greatest rewards of the trail and it's waiting for you!

 ## Mental Preparation
-This is so largely underrated, and something I hadn't considered much until I read the wonderful book [Pacific Crest Trials](https://thetrek.co/pacific-crest-trials-book).
-I would thoroughly reccommend it to anyone.
+Mental preparation is hugely underrated, and something I hadn't considered much until I read the wonderful book [Pacific Crest Trials](https://thetrek.co/pacific-crest-trials-book).

 I think everyone approaches the hike with a different level of confidence.
-At one end of the spectrum: you might begin your trip feeling like you're about to finally fulfil your destiny.
-That all your life decisions have led you to this wonderful moment and it’s happening _right now_!
+You might begin your trip feeling like you're about to finally fulfil your destiny.
+That all your life decisions have led you to this wonderful adventure and it’s happening _right now_!
 This is your moment, your success is ordained and undeniable.

 On the other hand, you might be racked with nervousness and anxiety.
 Full of doubt.
 Can I make it?
-What the f**k was I thinking, this is insane!?
+What the f**k was I thinking, this is insane!
 I can't do this.
 I haven't prepared enough.
 I'm foregoing comfort, friends, an easy life, certainty, routine, all to be out here.

 Likely you are somewhere between these two poles.
 It is my strong opinion that the closer you are to the former, the better your experience is going to be and the more chance you have at success.